aaryanbhandari/BinaryKeeda/README.md

 ```sh
  npm start
 ```
+Contribution

+We welcome contributions from the community!
+Follow these steps to contribute:

+Fork the repository

+Create a new branch (git checkout -b feature-branch)

+Commit your changes (git commit -m 'Add new feature')

+Push to the branch (git push origin feature-branch)

+Create a Pull Request
 ### Deployment
 - Hosted on **[binarykeeda.com](https://binarykeeda.com/)**
 - Deployment using Vercel/Netlify (or other platforms based on your setup)